-Suns Out, Bugs Out! – How to Protect Your Home from Spring Pests
+Suns Out, Bugs Out! – How to Keep Spring Pests Out of Your Home

 By : Rita Stadler

 Why do we see such an increase in bug activity in the spring?
-Well for starters, the warmth and moisture that comes with spring weather is just the invitation that insects need to come out of their winter hiding spots.
-Spring also happens to be mating season, which means nesting season.
-Aside from food and water, shelter is one of the main things that bugs are looking for when they come into your home.
+Well for starters, the warm weather and moisture that comes with springtime is just the invitation that insects need to come out of their winter hiding spots.
+This time of year also happens to be mating season, which means nesting season.
+Aside from food and water, shelter is one of the main things that bugs are looking for when they come into your home, especially during nesting season.

 While there is no true ant season, ant behavior does change with the weather.
-In the springtime particularly when many areas get more rainfall, you may tend to find ants around the house as they seek food, shelter and higher ground.
+In the springtime particularly when many areas get more rainfall, you may tend to find ants around the house as they seek food, shelter, and higher ground.
 During this time of year, it’s also common for homeowners to leave doors and windows cracked for fresh air, which makes a perfect entry point for ants.

 The most active season for stink bugs generally runs from March to September, with a peak in the spring as they mate and reproduce, and another peak in the fall as they seek shelter indoors from the cold weather.
 While stink bugs don’t pose any threats to humans, they can be quite the nuisance and love nothing more than making your house into their home!

 Not only are they difficult to control due to their lack of natural predators, but they also release an odor when they are crushed or threatened, making them tricky to dispose of.

 The key to stink bug control is preventing them by sealing potential entry points and learning how to properly dispose of them if they do make their way into your home.